google/skia/site/user/api/SkIRect_Reference.md

 ## operator!=

 <pre style="padding: 1em 1em 1em 1em;width: 50em; background-color: #f0f0f0">
-friend bool operator!=(const SkIRect& a, const SkIRect& b)
+bool operator!=(const SkIRect& a, const SkIRect& b)
 </pre>

 Returns true if any member in <a href="#SkIRect_not_equal_operator_a">a</a>: <a href="#SkIRect_fLeft">fLeft</a>, <a href="#SkIRect_fTop">fTop</a>, <a href="#SkIRect_fRight">fRight</a>, and <a href="#SkIRect_fBottom">fBottom</a>; is not